 I can relate.
 I used to date girls that would make me feel insecure.
 Instead of telling them directly what made me feel insecure, I acted in manipulative ways to get my needs met.
 This is also known as Protest Behavior.
-This is unhealthy, and leads to further dysfunction in a relationship.
+This is unhealthy and leads to further dysfunction in a relationship.
 The biggest issue in most relationships is communication and how we choose to get our needs met.
-Let’s start off by sharing some stories about two guys.
+Let’s start off by sharing some stories about two people.

 After a few dates with Kara, Jon felt very confused.
 The very first date was at a local dive bar where they sung karaoke and made friends with some of the elderly folks, who asked if they were married.

 They spent a few hours chatting and singing until Kara abruptly said she had to leave.
 She said good-bye and vanished out the door.
 He didn’t know what went wrong.
 Surprisingly, she texted him a few hours later saying, “I had a wonderful time tonight, let’s do it again.”